 Best LogMeIn Hamachi Alternatives

 To permanently get rid of 5 limited connections including the host system, gaming lag, driver issues, 100ms+ ping and other frustrating problems in Hamachi, we have handpicked these paid and free alternatives for Hamachi for a better gaming experience.

 Evolve is a very good alternative for Hamachi if you want more features than just Virtual LAN gaming.
 It has inbuilt LAN support for almost all popular LAN games and also supports features like party mode and matchmaking.
 It has a very interactive user interface that has quite a lot of features other than just landed gaming.
 Evolve also support live game streaming.

 Price: Free, Party + $4.00/month

 GameRanger is another virtual LAN gaming client.
-Even though GameRanger doesn't have as many features as it's counterpart, the level of security that GameRanger offers is very secure.
-You need not worry about interruptions or connection lags.
+Even though GameRanger doesn’t have as many features as it’s a counterpart, the level of security that GameRanger offers is very secure.
+You need not to worry about interruptions or connection lags.
 While other Virtual LAN gaming software use drivers to emulate LAN connection, GameRanger uses its own client and thus the pings are always low.
 GameRanger is definitely one of the best alternatives to Hamachi.